 Thanks to O2O marketing enabling your business to create a personalized experience for each customer by using their purchase history, their location, and payment preferences, you can create hyper-focused recommendations that can entice your customers back to your store.

 O2O marketing increases foot traffic to a brick-and-mortar store.
 However, unlike other foot traffic, foot traffic gained through online initiators like advertising, incentives or completing the purchasing process through in-store inspections or checkouts is high intent.
 This means they’re more likely to make a purchase.

 Most importantly, when you introduce a customer to a physical location, you also increase the likelihood of them continuing to return to the location without being prompted online.

 Gaining Access To Big Data

 Data is always touted as an accelerator of growth because it gives you insight into your customers that you don’t have access to as a traditional retailer.
 These key insights reveal who purchases at your store, how they progress through the customer journey, and what they’re buying and considering to purchase.

 Having this data enables you to make better marketing and business development decisions to further expand on the growth achieved through O2O marketing.

 How are Retailers Implementing this Channel?

-Businesses and retailers are already redistributing their advertising spend so that the lion’s share goes to digital marketing.
+Businesses and retailers are already redistributing their advertising spending so that the lion’s share goes to digital marketing.
 Part of that strategy requires that you implement effective O2O marketing.
 However, O2O marketing isn’t limited to pop-up ads or prompts reminding customers of an annual or seasonal sale.
 Instead, it is far more interactive and customized.